What are Credit Card Dumps? And How it works?

-Credit card dumps are illegal digital copies of data stored in the magnetic stripe of a credit card.
-Sensitive information such as card numbers or expiration dates is kept here.
+Credit card dumps are illegal digital copies of data stored in a credit card’s magnetic strip.
+It keeps sensitive information such as card numbers or expiration dates.

-This information is sensitive because it is used to make a copy of your credit card to make online transactions.
+This information is sensitive because hackers use this information to copy your credit card to make online transactions.

 This term is becoming recognized due to growing cases of credit card forgeries, identity theft, and cybercrime.

 Identity theft can occur in a large-scale data breach like the ones that have occurred in which thousands of users find their information at risk.

 However, similar cases occur on a small scale, with lesser people exposed to credit card theft.

 Credit card dumps are growing as a form of cybercrime.

 While these forms of corruption have been around for several years, they are gaining public awareness in recent years due to more cases of credit card forgeries, identity theft, and other types of cybercrime.

 These crimes are increasing due to increasing e-commerce and online financial transactions.